Finite approximation of free groups II: the Theorems of Ash, Herwig-Lascar and Ribes-Zalesskii -- revisited and strengthened: Preliminaries

 In the following, we will no longer distinguish notationally between the base set of an algebraic structure and the algebraic structure itself.
 This is usual when dealing with algebraic structures and we did do so for groups, inverse monoids, etc.

 We may generalise the concept of an \tilA{F}-set.
 Instead of $F$ take any $A$-generated group $G$; an \tilA{F}-set $(Y;\til A)$ (or just $Y$) is called a \tilA{G}-set if it satisfies all identities of the form $yw=y$ for all $w\in \til A^*$ for which $[w]_G=1_G$.
 Again the class of all \tilA{G}-sets forms a variety of $\til A$-sets and hence admits free objects.
 Again the free \tilA{G}-set generated by $X$, denoted $XG$, can be realised as the base set $X\times G$ endowed with the operations $(x,g)a:=(x,g[a]_G)$ for all $x\in X$, $g\in G$ and $a\in \til A$.
 The elements of $XG$ will again be denoted as $xg$ etc.~(instead of $(x,g)$ etc.).
-And again the relations given by the partial mappings $\til A$ on $X$ or by its graph realisation $\mP$, respectively, provide non-trivial relations which give rise to the \tilA{G}-set $X_\mP G$ \emph{generated by $X$ subject to the defining relations $\mP$} which is defined as
+And again the relations given by the partial mappings $\til A$ on $X$ or by its graph realisation $\mP$, respectively, provide non-trivial relations which give rise to the \tilA{G}-set $X_\mP G$ \emph{generated by $X$ subject to the defining relations} $\mP$ which is defined as\footnote{{This construction occurs in many papers, see e.g.~ \cite{Herwig, Hrushovski, bitterlichdiss}, but usually has not been revealed as a free presentation of a unary algebra.}}

 where now $\Theta(\mP)$ is the smallest $\til A$-set congruence on $XG$ containing all pairs $(x_1[a]_G,x_2)$ for all $x_1,x_2\in X$ and $a\in \til A$ for which $x_1\overset{a}{\longrightarrow}x_2$ is an edge in $\mP$.